Fear of God II: Let Us Pray: Background and release

-Singles
+Singles and promotion

-The album plays lead and Pusha T's debut single is "Trouble on My Mind", featuring Tyler, the Creator.
-Released on July 12, 2011, the song was structured in two verses by both rappers.
-The second single "Amen" featuring Kanye West and Young Jeezy was released August 11, 2011.
+Three singles were released to promote the EP.
+The first was "Trouble on My Mind" (featuring Tyler, the Creator), which was released on July 12, 2011.
+Alongside its release, the song was accompanied by a music video, directed by Jason Goldwatch.
+The second single, "Amen" (featuring Kanye West and Young Jeezy), was released August 11, 2011.
+The third single, "My God", was released on the 29th of March, 2012, and received a music video directed by Pusha Ton and Ryan Reichenfeld.
+Despite not being released as singles, "What Dreams Are Made Of", "Feeling Myself" (featuring Kevin Cossom), and "Alone In Vegas" would also receive music videos, directed by Goldwatch, Taj Stansberry, and Orson Whales respectively.

 Reception

 Critical response

 Fear of God II: Let Us Pray received generally positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 69, based on 17 reviews, which indicates "generally favorable reviews".
-In his consumer guide for MSN Music, critic Robert Christgau gave it an A– rating, indicating "the kind of garden-variety good record that is the great luxury of musical micromarketing and overproduction."
+In his consumer guide for MSN Music, critic Robert Christgau gave it an A− rating, indicating "the kind of garden-variety good record that is the great luxury of musical micromarketing and overproduction."
 Christgau quipped in his review, "The grand beats are safer than the clenched, confining, arrogantly hookless minimalism of Hell Hath No Fury.
 But every mean word delivers, and with cameos from Tyler the Creator to 50 Cent it's as if he never went solo."